Close Modal×

 The final walk through is an important step in the closing process.

-Under the current California Residential Purchase Agreement (revised 12/22), buyers have the right to a Final Verification of Condition within the timeframe set in paragraph 3J—not as a contingency of the sale, but to confirm the property has been maintained and agreed repairs are completed.
-Sellers must provide invoices/paid receipts before the final verification.
+Under the California Residential Purchase Agreement (C.A.R.
+RPA), buyers have the right to a Final Verification of Condition within the timeframe stated in the agreement—not as a contingency of the sale, but to confirm the property has been maintained and that agreed repairs are completed.

 The walkthrough is an opportunity for buyers to ensure that the property is in the same or better condition than it was during their last viewing.